-We have four sets of annotations: register assignment (VRs), redundant load/store elimination ("remove if physical," RIPs), register spills (swaps), and copies.
+We have designed four sets of annotations: a register assignment (VRs), redundant load/store elimination ("remove if physical," RIPs), register spills (swaps), and copies.
 Below is a description of the VR annotation.
 Currently, the VR annotation is implemented in both the annotator and in the code-generator.
 The RIP and swap annotations, which have not been implemented yet, are described in Section 7.
 We have a "copy" annotation which indicates where a load from one local followed by a store to another local corresponds to a copy assignment from one local to another.
-This annotation deals with the situation where the value of a local variable is placed on the stack and stored into another local.
-As noted in the previous section, we do not generate code for most bytecodes which do loads/stores of local variables.
-We do, however, if a particular load/store bytecode is annotated with a copy annotation.
-The generatation and use of the copy annotation is very straightforward.
-The copy annotation is generate an appropriate register-register or register-memory move instruction.
 We will not deal with the copy annotation any further in this presentation.